Recruiting photography for school that looks natural

 Nikon D4, ISO 3200, f/6.3, 1/50, 28-300mm, White Balance: Fluorescent

-Here you can see the shift to a better skin tone and background not as green because I used a green gel over the flash.
+Here you can see the shift to a better skin tone and background, not as green because I used a green gel over the flash.

 While this may take 2 – 5 minutes to set up properly over time, you may cut your time to 2 – 3 minutes.
 You must see this in your overall workflow.
-2 – 5 minutes once or 2 – 5 minutes for every photo you shoot to color correct it.
+For every photo you shoot, 2 – 5 minutes once or 2 – 5 minutes to color correct it.
 It is your choice.
 Depending on the situation, you might not have time.
 If you had the time and didn’t do it, you will wish you had during the post.

 Off Camera Flash Examples